-:UU02800

-NOTE:

-This motorcycle is starting

-and an ignition circu iit cut-off s witch
+This motorcycle is equipped with a starting and an ignition circuit cut-off switch.

-- The engine can be started only under the following conditions: - a.
+- 1. The engine can be started only under the following conditions: - a.
 The transmission is in neutral. - b.
 The sidestand is up, the transmission is in gear, and the clutch is disengaged. - 2.
 The motorcycle must not be ridden when the sidestand is down.

 Before going through the following steps, check the function of the sidestand switch and clutch switch.
-(Refer to page 5-16.)
+(Refer to page 5-17.)

-- 1. Turn the fuel cock to "ON."
+- 1. Turn the fuel cock to "ON".

-- 2. Turn the ignition key to "ON" and the engine stop switch to "RUN."
+- 2. Turn the main switch to "ON" and the engine stop switch to "RUN."

 - 3. Shift transmission into neutral.